 Hire With Purpose

 Once you have a good understanding of what you need from your candidates, then write an accurate job description underlining your expectations.
-This makes it easier for candidates to find your job, and also makes it much simpler for you to accept or decline applications.
+This makes it easier for candidates to find your job and also makes it much simpler for you to accept or decline applications.
+As soon as you have found a candidate who meets the needs of the company and is suitable for you, you need to think about the next steps.

 You should also take time during the interview process to get to know your candidates and make sure that they’re a good fit for your team.
 While qualifications, skills, and experience are important, you should consider how well they can work with other people.
 You can always train employees, but it’s far more difficult to fix interpersonal issues.